kehindeegunjobi93/pern-weather-app/README.md

 # Full Stack React App Tutorial
-A simple weather app, built for my full stack React app tutorial.
-Also features Reactstrap, Express, and PostgreSQL.
+A simple weather app, built for with React, Reactstrap, Express, and PostgreSQL.